FokkeZB/Tutorial/README.md

 ## License

-You are free to teach this tutorial and make money doing, but I kindly ask you to include the original copyright, a link to the original repository and submit pull requests for any corrections, additions and other improvements so we can all benefit from them.
+You are free to teach this tutorial and make money doing so, but I kindly ask you to include the original copyright, a link to the original repository and submit pull requests for any corrections, additions and other improvements so we can all benefit from them.
 Thank you.

 	The MIT License (MIT)